Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: Color-Lorentz Forces on Quarks

-As we have discussed earlier, momentum flow can arise from interacting forces, but they are not directly forces themselves, even though the momentum flux $T^{ij}{\rm d}S^j$ through a surface element ${\rm d}S^i$ does have the unit of force.
-To interpret the MDC as (shear) pressure, one at least needs an answer to the question: {\it what is exerting a force on what}?
+As discussed earlier, momentum flows can arise from interacting forces, but in general they are not the 2D surface forces directly, even though the momentum current $T^{ij}$ has the unit of pressure.
+Only for the systems with zero-range forces as in liquids and solids, can the interaction part of the MCD $T^{ij}$ be interpreted as internal 2D pressure/shear forces~\cite{landau2013fluid}.
+The color forces among quarks have a range comparable to the size of the nucleon and therefore, no part of the MCD can be interpreted as the 2D surface forces among quarks and gluons.

+Nonetheless, we can learn about the internal forces inside the nucleon through the continuity equation of separate MCDs $T^{ij}_{q,g,a}$.
+For a classical system consisting of $N$ interacting particles with a two-body potential $V_{ab}(|\vec{r}_a-\vec{r}_b|)$, the local continuity equation of the kinetic EMT gives,

-It turns out that we can learn about the internal forces inside the nucleon if one has the separate MDC $T^{ij}_{q,g,a}$ distributions.
-In the example of H-atom, it is easy to show that the electron's kinetic MDC satisfies,
+where we have used Newton's second law and $F_a^j$ is the internal force acting on the $a$-th particle from the others.
+This equation yields the {\it force density} ${\cal F}^j(\vec{r})$ exerted on the particles.
+Similarly, in the example of a hydrogen atom, it is easy to show that the electron's kinetic MCD~\cite{Ji:2022exr,Freese:2024rkr} also satisfies,